ichard26/ichard26.github.io/content/blog/2024/pip-24.2.md

 [^its-more-complicated]: In reality, pip calls other hooks as well to query additional build dependencies and
     generate metadata, but this isn't the post where I explain pip's entire PEP 517 implementation.

+[^isolation]: `--no-build-isolation` may be needed if the project has build-time requirements beyond
+    setuptools and wheel.
+By passing this flag, you are responsible for making sure your environment already has the required dependencies to build your package.

 [^strict-editables]: As of writing, the TL;DR is that strict editables are implemented as a tree of file
     links to the original source files in an auxiliary directory which is then added to